agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/generic-types/lesson.md

 let listOfNumbers = MyList<Nat>();
 ```

-Now, the `listOfText` can only hold `Text` values.
-If you want to add something else in there, you
+Now, the `listOfText` can only hold `Text` values and `listOfNumbers` only `Nat` values.
+If you
-will get compile-time error:
+try to add something else in the list, you will get compile-time error:

 ```motoko
 listOfTexts.add(1); // Error: type mismatch